pablo-chacon/lbrp/gtfs/README.md

 Run the Streamlit Application

 After generating the required data, you can run the Streamlit application to visualize the results.
+The data generation takes time due to it runs a simulation of a 48 h period.
+Simulation time is set to 20 mins.
+This is to be able to get Real-Time-Data in a realistic way.

 bash